Professor Terry Wilkins

 Career Profile & Impact

-Professor Terry Wilkins has 35 years industrial and 11 years academic experience at Director level (GE Healthcare, UCL Brussels, ICI and University of Leeds respectively) as an innovator in high-value manufacturing for the medical device, biotechnology, nanotechnology, and advanced materials industry sectors, yielding substantial economic and societal impact.
+Professor Terry Wilkins has 33 years industrial and 14 years’ academic experience at CTO, COO and CEO Director levels in GE Healthcare; the Nobel Laureate Christian De Duve Institute, Université Catholique de Louvain, Brussels: ICI and University of Leeds respectively) as an innovator in high-value manufacturing for the medical device, biotechnology, nanotechnology, and advanced materials industry sectors, yielding substantial economic and societal impact.
 Examples of his innovations include:

 - World’s first and most successful DNA fingerprinting business (Cellmark).
-Huge societal impact on policing, paternity resolution and immigration since 1990 [NB: Innovation built on collaboration with Sir Alex Jeffries and Sir Alex Markham’s world-beating science]
+Huge societal impact on policing, paternity resolution and immigration since 1990.
+Current world sales are $2.1billions per year.
+[NB: Innovation built on collaboration with Sir Alex Jeffries and Sir Alex Markham’s world-beating science].

-- His team invented a novel FTIR on-line measurement and control system essential for the success of global HFC (KLEA 134a) refrigerant manufacturing plants replacing CFCs.
-In Sept, 2014 the UN showed HFCs have now reversed ozone layer thinning.
+- His team invented a novel FTIR on-line measurement and control system essential for the success of global 1,1,1,2-Tetrafluoroethane (KLEA 134a) HFC refrigerant gas manufacturing plants replacing CFCs.
+In 2014, 2016 & 2018 the UN, EU, NASA, WMO, NOAA 2014 joint climate change panels showed HFCs have now reversed ozone layer thinning.
 The sector currently makes $15 billion HFC sales/year.

-- Reducing the organic chemical pollution into the river Tees, UK by 99% in 18 months from ICI’s giant Teesside manufacturing complex.
-[NB: Innovation in on-line sensors, environmental engineering and large chemical complex business management]
+- His engineering team reduced the organic chemical pollution into the river Tees, UK by 99% in 18 months from ICI’s giant Teesside manufacturing complex by developing low cost on-line total organic carbon sensors, environmental engineering and large chemical complex business management.
+These devices are used worldwide (Sales= $1.3billion/year)

 - Appointed Europe’s first professor of Nanomanufacturing on joining Leeds University in 2005.
 He established its Nanomanufacturing Institute as an Open Innovation ecosystem ranging over: a) nanomedicine, b) industrial nanomaterials, c) nanoelectronics d) EHS risks of engineered nanoparticles and e) management science and policy making for emergent technology manufacturing.